|2015 winners: Camp Tiki Bar|

-To extend the spirit of Sustainable Festivation into the campgrounds, Planet Bluegrass invites you to enter the 7th Annual How Green is your Grass?
+To extend the spirit of Sustainable Festivation into the campgrounds, Planet Bluegrass encourages you to enter the 8th Annual How Green is your Grass?
 Campsite Challenge.

-Coordinated by the Leave No Trace Center for Outdoor Ethics, the contest encourages all of us to raise the bar for sustainable and creative camping.
-All entrants are eligible for random daily prizes, while campsites that excel in achieving the highest levels of the Leave No Trace philosophy could win camping and 4-day passes for the 2016 festival.
+Coordinated by the Leave No Trace Center for Outdoor Ethics and Planet Bluegrass, the contest encourages all of us to raise the bar for sustainable and creative camping.
+All entrants are eligible for random daily prizes, while campsites that excel in achieving the highest levels of the Leave No Trace philosophy could win camping and 4-day passes for the 2017 festival.

 How Do I Enter?